jitsi/gsoc-ideas/2025/jvb-js.md

 ## Description

 The JVB is the heart of Jitsi Meet.
-It's the entioty responsible for video routing.
+It's the entity responsible for video routing.

 Jitsi Meet uses many more components than the JVB, connecting them via XMPP.
 This setup may not be desirable for everyone so a low level library that can connect to the JVB directly would give developers the ultimate flexibility to use our